An SEO press release often ranks well quickly for reputation management purposes, but sometimes ...

-Mugshot sites, simply put, are designed to extort money from the people they prey upon.
-By accessing mugshots that are posted on public record sites and then re-posting them on sites that are ranked higher in Google search results, these malicious sites gain publicity and power.
+The got the mugshot by accessing mugshots that are posted on public record sites and then re-posting them on sites that are ranked higher in Google search results.
+By doing so these malicious sites gain publicity and power.

 The sites will usually remove the photos they post, for a fee.
 The fees can range from manageable to exorbitant, and paying them doesn’t offer any consolation or guarantee that your photos won’t be posted elsewhere within the hour.